Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

   switches.
 - Add dependency and host API compatibility checks before plugin activation.
 - Introduce process-group ownership so custom shell scripts with child processes are always stopped.
-- Add typed extension points for commands, project import, diagnostics, terminals, and settings pages.
+- Add typed extension points for general commands, diagnostics, custom terminal panels, and settings pages.
+Project creation/actions and terminal setup requests are now typed.
 - Consider an out-of-process extension host when the API and permission model are mature enough to serialize safely.